Neijing Nature-Based Medicine:

 Our four semester, 2-year training program blends structured learning with seasonal breaks for reflection, experiential study, and direct mentorship.

-The program are delivered through our Canvas LMS in both live and recorded formats, offering flexibility for all students.
+The program lectures are delivered through our Canvas LMS in both live and recorded formats, offering flexibility for all students.

 Each semester is divided into two-week study blocks, with each block focusing on a specific topic in Neijing Nature-Based Medicine.
 The study block begins with a one-hour pre-recorded lecture, allowing students to engage with the material at their convenience.